ThBuchwald/PythonConfig/README.md

 If you open the Bash terminal as a normal user, and `conda --version` and/or `python --version` gets you an error, you will have to include the PATH to Anaconda again as shown above -- this time it will be for the standard (non-admin) user.

+You may have to initialize Anaconda for use with the Git Bash console.
+In this case, type:

+`$ conda init bash`

+Afterwards you have to close the console (`exit`), restart and type:

+`$ conda activate`

+Now the name of your active environment (probably *base*) should appear above the command prompt.

 If all went well:
 Congratulations, you're done!